Ferikon/SD-bot/README.md

 ## Description
-A Python-based virtual environment setup capable to design and develop a prototype of a computer application for Telegram chat bot utilizing Artificial Intelligence methods or models..
+A virtual environment setup capable to design and develop a prototype of a computer application for Telegram chat bot utilizing Artificial Intelligence methods or models..
 This project explores NLP techniques, chatbot development, and AI integration with Telegram's Bot API.

 ## Features ✨